 Domestic Violence Battery

-Battery Domestic Violence
+Battery Domestic Violence (Battery DV)

 Effective defense in battery cases rests on an evaluation of the circumstances surrounding the accusations.
 How many people "saw" the alleged crime?
 What type of evidence is available?
 For example, will there be a 911 recording?
 Will there be photographs?
+[Unfortunately, 911 calls are typically admissible into evidence, even though they are not an accurate description of what happened]

 WHAT TRANSFORMS A SIMPLE BATTERY INTO A "DOMESTIC VIOLENCE" CASE?